 This is a powerful and indispensable skill to becoming successful, no matter your background: The ability to focus on only one thing at a time.

 Put some effort into staying in the moment, without worrying too much about how to respond to what is being said.
-Compartmentalising can help to reduce stress, thereby increasing your ability to concentrate.
+Compartmentalising can help reduce stress, thereby increasing your ability to concentrate.
 Read more on compartmentalising here.

 What other listening skills have worked for you?